New topic on 26/11/2015 at 22:09

-- To download the documents needed to do the declaration: Click here (in French)
+- Download the documents needed to do the declaration at the French government website (in French)

 An application form to declare the creation of the association in the Journal Officiel can be filled in at the same time as the declaration is made.
 Publication of the new association must appear in the Journal Officiel within a month following the declaration at the Préfecture.